Renault Kangoo E-TECH electric reliability & safety rating

-Renault Kangoo Z.E. reliability & problems
+Renault Kangoo E-TECH electric reliability & problems

 Euro NCAP crash-tested the MPV version of the Kangoo diesel back in 2008 when it was first launched.
 It earned four stars for adult occupant protection, four stars for child safety and a two-star pedestrian safety score.
 Even by 2008’s standards, that wasn’t a brilliant result, and in today’s tougher test the Kangoo would be lucky to get a three-star score out of five.

 Due to the Kangoo’s age, clever kit such as autonomous emergency braking, lane-keeping assistance and blind-spot monitoring is unlikely to ever appear.
 Only the driver gets an airbag as standard – passenger and side bags are both optional – while cruise control with speed limiter and an engine speed limiter are both offered.
 Renault also offers security kit that’s designed to protect your van from attack.
-Deadlocks, lock shields, an alarm and dash cam are all available to help keep your Kangoo Z.E. secure.
+Deadlocks, lock shields, an alarm and dash cam are all available to help keep your Kangoo secure.

 In This Review

-- 1VerdictWith a wide choice of body styles, the Renault Kangoo electric is more versatile than its main rivals – although this version is showing its age and a replacement is expected soon
+- 1VerdictWith a wide choice of body styles, the Renault Kangoo electric is more versatile than its main rivals – although this version is showing its age and a replacement is coming soon

-- 3Running costs & insuranceThe Renault Kangoo Z.E. is competitively priced compared to rival electric vans and will be very cheap to run
+- 3Running costs & insuranceThe Renault Kangoo E-TECH is competitively priced compared to rival electric vans and will be very cheap to run

-- 4Performance, motor & driveThere’s enough power for the Renault Kangoo Z.E. around town, but it's anything but fast
+- 4Performance, motor & driveThe Renault Kangoo E-TECH has enough power for making progress around town, but it's anything but fast

-- 5Interior, dashboard & comfortThe Renault Kangoo Z.E. is a van, and the quality of the cab doesn't let you forget it
+- 5Interior, dashboard & comfortThe Renault Kangoo E-TECH is a van, and the quality of the cab doesn't let you forget it

-- 6Boot space, seating & load spaceThere's decent capacity inside, especially in the Renault Kangoo Z.E.
-Maxi
+- 6Boot space, seating & load spaceThere's decent capacity inside, especially in the Renault Kangoo E-TECH Maxi version